 Task Codes 17.1.2-17.1.6 - General Permits

-These task codes shall be used when performing activities associated with obtaining local and state required permits (e.g local building department permits for treatment sheds, fire department permits for storage of compressed gas cylinders, local sidewalk permits, local trenching permits , local and state road opening permits etc), Note: the permit fees and any ‘bonding fees” (if required) are ineligible, however, the costs associated with obtaining the permit(s) are eligible and all charges to obtain permits (subcontractors included) must be supported with time and materials backup and a copy of the permit obtained (date of service, labor hours and labor rates).
+These task codes shall be used when performing activities associated with applying and obtaining local and state required permits (e.g. local building department permits for treatment sheds, fire department permits for storage of compressed gas cylinders, local sidewalk permits, local trenching permits , local and state road opening permits etc), Note: the permit fees and any ‘bonding fees” (if required) are ineligible, however, the costs associated with obtaining the permit(s) are eligible and all charges to obtain permits (subcontractors included) must be supported with time and materials backup and a copy of the permit obtained (date of service, labor hours and labor rates).
+If a permit is not approved or the permit is not otherwise obtained, permit-related costs will not be eligible.

 4.18 Task Code 18 – Trenching and Installation of Underground Piping and Equipment, Area/Enclosure for SVE, AS and/or Groundwater Extraction System (Task Codes 18.1 through 18.6.12.3)